Gautam-Rathour/First-Repository/README.md

-#This is my First Repository
+# git This is my First Repository